From lockdown rules to travel advice and vaccines, we bring you all the latest information regarding the COVID-19 pandemic

 1. I want to book an autumn break here in the UK.
 Is that allowed at the moment?

-• Whitemead Forest Park – the woodland oasis in the Forest of Dean that offers a range of luxurious accommodation, as well as spacious camping and caravanning pitches, in an idyllic setting
+• Whitemead Forest Park – our woodland oasis in the Forest of Dean offers a range of luxurious accommodation, as well as spacious camping and caravanning pitches, in an idyllic setting

-• West Cliff Hotel, a resort close to the beach in Bournemouth
+• West Cliff Hotel – our luxurious clifftop resort is close to the beach in Bournemouth

 As a Boundless member, you can get a 20% discount on all bookings, as well as a Book with Confidence Guarantee that covers you in case the coronavirus pandemic forces you to change your plans.
 For more information, visit our dedicated Boundless Breaks page.